Vatsal-Mishra/Assignment/README.md

-This the prototype of APIS built using  flask .
+This is the prototype of APIS built using  flask .